Pirata156/uminho-miei/functional-programming/worksheets/README.md

 ### How to Start This Project

-To work with these worksheets, follow these steps:
+To work with these worksheets, follow one of these steps:

 1. **Load a Worksheet into GHCi:**
    - Open GHCi (the Glasgow Haskell Compiler interactive environment).